openx/ODS-PHP-API-Client/README.md

 ### II.
 SETTING UP THE PHP API CLIENT

 1. Add your credentials in pull_fields.php, date_range.php and pull_report.php files
-2. Adjust the settings of your report in the variable: $myJson
+2. Adjust the settings of your report in the following variable: $myJson
-3. Adjust the settings of your account/site/adunit in the variable: $adunit_query
+3. Adjust the settings of your account/site/adunit in the following variable: $adunit_query

 DONE